Dre Campbell Farm

 You can also use dish soap and water to eliminate small weeds.

-A popular recipe online is to use one cup of Ultra Blue Dawn dish soap with two cups of water to spray on weeds.
-Apply the solution on a sunny day to help it work faster.
+A popular recipe online involves spraying weeds with one cup of Ultra Blue Dawn dish soap and two cups of water.
+Applying the solution on a sunny day helps it work faster.

-Dish soap and water can also work as a moss killer.
+Dish soap and water can also kill moss.
 Mix two ounces of dish soap in a gallon of water and spray the affected area.

 Organic Commercial Products